FabienArcellier/blueprint-database-postgresql/README.md

 ## Usage

-You can run the application with the following command
+You load a local postgresql development database with the following command.

 ```bash
 make up
 ```

+This command will execute the following workflow :

+1. load a postgresql instance through ``docker``
+2. ensure the database `postgres` exists (or the one configured through the environment variable ``DATABASE_URL``)
+3. stop the postgresql
+4. load the postgresql instance and keep it running

 ## Developper guideline